 This course helps entry-level computer science students develop their computational thinking skills by applying the basic steps in algorithmic problem-solving and abstraction.
 Students strategize and discuss solutions and then implement programs that develop their solutions.
 Throughout the course, students increase their programming skills by analyzing complex problems and decomposing them into smaller more manageable problems, and by so doing, gain not only an appreciation of elegant solutions but also experience the thrill of obtaining them.
 Students explore virtual worlds with robots, and customize robots of their own design, while learning basic programming and algorithmic thinking skills.
-Students learn object-oriented programming skills such as creating classes, designing and implementing methods, and exploring inheritance.
+Students learn objectoriented programming skills such as creating classes, designing and implementing methods, and exploring inheritance.
 Students use arrays to store objects and then manipulate the objects within the data structure.
-Students will become familiar with Strings using a subset of string methods.
-A solid foundation built in Programming will support students when facing the rigors of AP CS A.

-Prerequisite: Geometry or Honors Geometry.
+A solid foundation built in Programming will support students when facing the rigors of AP CS A. Prerequisite: Geometry or Honors Geometry.
 UC approved.